urql-graphql/urql/docs/advanced/authentication.md

 }
 ```

 Here we use the special mutate function provided by the auth exchange to do the token refresh.
-If your auth is not handled via graphQL, you can
+If your auth is not handled via GraphQL but a REST endpoint, you can
 use `fetch` in this function instead of a mutation.
-All other requests will be paused while `getAuth` returns, so you won't get multiple auth failures
+All other requests will be paused while `getAuth` returns, so we never have to handle multiple auth failures
 at the same time.

 ### Configuring `willAuthError`

 `willAuthError` is an optional parameter and is run _before_ a network request is made.
-You can use it to trigger the logic in
+We can use it to trigger the logic in
-`getAuth` without the need to get a graphql error first.
-For example, you could use this indicate that the auth will fail because the JWT is invalid:
+`getAuth` without the need to send a request and get a GraphQL Error back.
+For example, we can use this to predict that the authentication will fail because our JWT is invalid already:

 ```js
 const willAuthError = ({ authState }) => {